-Baltimore Mayor Stephanie Rawlings-Blake hits highs and lows in her State of the City address.
+Baltimore Mayor Stephanie Rawlings-Blake is getting ready to deliver her annual State of the City address.